Anne Devismes, PhD, E-RYT500

 Anne took her first steps on her yoga path in April 2005 in Columbus, Ohio.
 After a few months of alignment-based classes, Anne started to explore Vinyasa and Ashtanga.
 Shortly after moving to Trondheim in 2008, Anne felt that yoga had to become a bigger part of her life and decided to become a full-time yoga teacher.
 In 2010, she went back to Columbus to study with Laurel Hodory.
 She graduated from a 200-hour Yoga Alliance program in Ashtanga and Hatha/Vinyasa at the end of that year.
 She started teaching Vinyasa and Ashtanga classes during the summer of 2010.

 Anne was born and raised in France and has a PhD in nuclear physics.
-Besides practicing and teaching yoga, meditating , paddling, and enjoying the outdoors, she works as a freelance science editor.
+Besides practicing and teaching yoga, meditating, and enjoying the outdoors, she works as a freelance science editor and is an Editorial Assistant for the Journal of Industrial Ecology (NTNU / Yale).

 Kristine Oftedal Iversen, RYT200